6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 When to buy a workstation GPU?

-Again, the only instance you should consider a workstation GPU is when you want to max out on vRAM and CUDA cores, basically a point where it becomes almost equal or slightly below the most powerful gaming GPU.
-That way you’ll have a much greater chance of reducing errors and bugs than a gaming GPU.
+The only instance you should consider a workstation GPU is when you want to max out on vRAM and CUDA cores, basically a point where the specs become almost the same as the most powerful gaming GPU by time you read this.

 - Photorealistic rendering